devasignhq/devasign-api/README.md

 - **Bounty Payouts**: Pay bounties to contributors once code passes test and PR merged.
 - **Contributor Reward**: Automatically calculate and distribute rewards based on contribution quality and complexity.

-## Core Components

-- **API Layer**: RESTful API built with Node.js and Express for handling all client interactions
-- **AI Engine**: Retrieval-Augmented Generation (RAG) system using Pinecone for vector database management and a large language model from GroqCloud for code analysis and decision-making.
-- **Stellar Integration**: Direct blockchain integration for payment processing and transaction management via Stellar SDK
-- **Database Layer**: PostgreSQL for reliable data persistence and complex queries
-- **Authentication**: Firebase-based authentication system for secure user management
-- **Real-time Updates**: WebSocket connections for live notifications and status updates

 ## Prerequisites

 Before setting up DevAsign locally, ensure you have the following installed: